vmware-archive/concourse-pipeline-samples/pipelines/jfrog/artifactory-integration/README.md

 3. Configure the sample pipeline in Concourse with the *fly* command:
    __fly -t <your-concourse-alias> set-pipeline -p artifactory-pipeline -c pipeline.yml__

-4. Access to the Concourse web interface, click on the list of pipelines, un-pause the _artifactory-pipeline_ and then click on its link to visualize its pipeline diagram
+4. Access to the Concourse web interface, click on the list of pipelines, unpause the _artifactory-pipeline_ and then click on its link to visualize its pipeline diagram
 5. To execute the pipeline, click on the ```1-build-an-artifact``` job and then click on the ```+``` sign to execute the pipeline.

 After job ```1-build-an-artifact``` is executed, you should see a new version of the created file in the Artifactory server.
 Subsequently, you should see job ```2-trigger-when-new-file-is-added-to-artifactory``` automatically triggered to retrieve that latest file version from Artifactory.